sonalimohnani99/mywebsite/content/blogs/letter.md

 this, Thoreau highlighted the idea that causes only derive its power from the majority.
 All societal structures that exist must be questioned, otherwise the mistakes we made in history will repeat.

-**Tenet IV**: Be Aware of the Unperceived Preconditions of Even the Smallest Parts of Life As I mentioned in the previous tenet, it is very easy for humans to fall into a pattern of conformity.
+**Tenet IV: Be Aware of the Unperceived Preconditions of Even the Smallest Parts of Life**\
+As I mentioned in the previous tenet, it is very easy for humans to fall into a pattern of conformity.
 In relation to that attribute, it is also very easy to turn a blind eye to the sacrifices those around you make for the mundane things you take for granted daily, especially with the intense